Greenside, Edinburgh: Bridge to Nowhere

+Although the bridge was removed during the St James Quarter redevelopment, the tower on the east side of Leith Street still survives and includes the steps which now indeed go to nowhere.

 Greenside Parish Church

-Originally part of the parish of St Cuthberts (which covered Edinburgh's outlying areas) it was formally made a parish in 1836.
+Originally part of the parish of St Cuthbert's (which covered Edinburgh's outlying areas) it was formally made a parish in 1836.

 The church lies on the northern approach to Calton Hill between Blenheim Place and Royal Terrace.
 It was designed by James Gillespie Graham in 1830 and took nine years to complete, opening on 6 October 1839.
+The church was supportive of missionary work.
+David Clement Scott and later his brother went to lead the mission at Blantyre in 1881.
+Six years later, the three Beck sisters decided to send one of them to Blantyre.
+Janet S. Beck served there for nearly thirty years supported by her sisters.